worldbank/gld/Support/Guides and Documentation/Administrative_Levels.md

 | 42 | .	|  Mimaropa	|

 ### What to do for 2003?
 The data for 2003 are provided in the two-system labeled scheme for January+April and July+October as described above.
 However, the [Janurary and April months](https://psa.gov.ph/node/33231/33231/33231/33231/33231?combine=2003) of the ISH list the *new* post-July/labeling scheme as the scheme they utilized.

-I will simply consider the data as it was provided to me with the "pre" July 2003 scheme.
+Furthermore, there is a methematical reason why we cannot just use the given January+April and July+October values and labels as-is: the weight variable provided in each survey file round takes the region into account.
+If we suddendly change the region variable, the weight variable would be out of sync with the data and incorrect.

 #### Coding 2003
+ After discussion with the team, the reccommended solution is to recreate the regions by constructing them from grouping the provinces into their associated regional clusters.
+However, the July round does not contain the province data, so this solution will have to be put on pause for the time being.

 ## Province